VB Lecture Notes - Graphics

 methods that could be used in the example above.

-- In order to use a Flash movie in a VB program, you must first create the Flash movie itself.
-Publish the movie
+- In order to use a movie in a VB program, you must first create the Flash movie itself.
+First, place the video file in your project's bin/Debug folder folder.

-- Add a reference to the COM SWF ActiveX control.
+- Add a reference to the COM ???? control.
 Right-click on the tool box.
-Select “Add/Remove Items…”.
+Select “Choose Items…”.
 Select “COM Components”.

-Later you can stop the Flash movie animation with the command
+Later you can stop the video with the command